What is CGNAT and Which One is Best for My Network?

 What is CGNAT?
 Let's start by discussing Internet Protocol (IP) addresses.

 In 1983, IPv4 supported 4.3 billion addresses, which seemed enormous at the time.
-However, on November 25, 2019, the world ran out of IPv4 addresses.
+However, on November 25, 2019, the world ran out of IPv4 addresses, marking a critical turning point in the history of the internet.

 IPv6